forfudan/MojoMiji/src/docs/advanced/ownership.md

 :::

-Here are the most important, but not all, rules of ownership in Mojo.
+After knowing the four statuses of ownership, we can now come to the basic rules of ownership in Mojo.
 They are either enforced as part of the language (syntax or semantics) or checked by the Mojo compiler at compile time:

 1. A value can have only one owner at a time throughout its lifetime, from creation to destruction.
 1. If the lifetime of the owner ends, the value will be destroyed.